anouaressa/Satoru_Gojo/README.md

 **Step 1: Install Docker and Run the App Using a Container:**

-- Set up Docker on the EC2 instance:
+- Set up Docker on our vm:

     ```bash